foliant-docs/foliantcontrib.apilinks/README.md

 `url`
 :   *(required)* An API documentation web-page URL.
 It will be used to construct the full link to the method.
 In online mode it will also be parsed by preprocessor for validation.

-`spec_url`
-:   *(optional)* Url to OpenAPI specification file.
-If this is parameter is present, APILinks assumes that your API documentation web-page is Swagger UI.
-It will download and parse the specification file and generate anchors for SwaggerUI, which are usually `#/<tag>/operationId`.
+`spec`
+:   *(required for `swagger` and `redoc` site backends)* URL or local path to OpenAPI specification file.

 `default`
 :   *(optional)* Only for offline mode.
 Marker to define the default API.
 If several APIs are marked default, preprocessor will choose the first of them.
 If none is marked default — the first API in the list will be chosen.
 The value of this item should be `true`.

 `header_template`
 :   *(optional)* A template string describing the format of the headings in the API documentation web-page.
+It is needed to parse method headings from the web-page.
 Details in **parsing API web-page** section.
 Default: `'{verb} {command}'`

 `endpoint-prefix`
 :   *(optional)* The endpoint prefix from the server root to API methods.
 If is stated — apilinks can divide the command in the reference and search for it more accurately.
 Also you could use it in templates.
 More info coming soon.
 Default: `''`

 `site_backend`
 :   *(optional)* Name of the static site generator, which built your API documentation website.
 This affects how headers are converted to anchors.
 Default: `slate`.
-Available options: `aglio`, `mkdocs`, `slate`, `swagger`.
+Available options: `aglio`, `mkdocs`, `redoc`, `slate`, `swagger`.

+> If your API documentation website is built by another static site generator, there's still a chance that you will make it work with APILinks, because many of them use similar patterns to generate anchors.
+Just try one of  `aglio`, `mkdocs`, `slate` (but not `redoc` and `swagger`, these are special).
+If it doesn't work, send us a message, we will add support for your tool.

 ## Online and Offline Modes Comparison

+> Note, that Swagger and Redoc sites won't work in offline mode

 Let's study an example and look how the behavior of the preprocessor will change in online and offline modes.